CallumLloydJones/Certifications/README.md

 - Unsupervised Learning Algorithms
 - Ensemble Methods in Machine Learning
 - Deep Learning and Neural Networks
+- Implementing neural networks for regression, classification, and image classification.

 The primary coding language involved in these courses was python, which I already had sufficient knowledge of beforehand.

 ## Other courses
 - Learn R